 Although the markup process was relatively straightforward, specialised scripts

-had to be deployed to extract the RDF information in a form suitable for adding to a triple
+had to be deployed to extract the RDF information in a form suitable for adding to

 store.
-Deploying such scripts is non-trivial for non-technical users both in setting up the
+Deploying such scripts is non-trivial for non-technical users both in setting

 appropriate environment and in executing the scripts.
-The scripts used by Jewell’s and
+The scripts used by Jewell’s

 Lawrence’s work were also highly specific to the type of information in those documents,

 rather than being more domain-general.
-These issues with over-specific scripts and associated
+These issues with over-specific scripts and

-implementation issues were also seen in a similar script-based approach to automated creation
+implementation issues were also seen in a similar script-based approach to automated

 of RDF triples from TEI documents, in work performed by the SPQR project.
 In terms of implementation and re-use, there is a more user-friendly alternative

-of transformations through XSLT stylesheets, the execution of which is incorporated into the
+of transformations through XSLT stylesheets, the execution of which is incorporated

 user interface of tools like the Oxygen XML editor.
 To avoid or at least reduce